jlan84/cross-validation-assignment/pair.md

 ### Exercise:

- 1. Make a plot of the training error and the testing error as a function of the alpha parameter.
+ 1. Plot the parameters (coefficients) of the LASSO regression (y-axis) versus the value of the alpha parameter.
- 2. Plot the parameters (coefficients) of the LASSO regression (y-axis) versus the value of the alpha parameter.
+ 2. Make a plot of the training error and the testing error as a function of the alpha parameter.
- 3. Plot the learning curves of the Lasso Regression and Ordinary Least Squares Regression.
-Compare these two.
+ 3. Select a model based on the test and training error curves.

 ```python